magnusrachold/ChessMess-Player-vs-Player-Player-vs-AI---Python-Pygame/README.md

-# ChessMess-Player-vs-Player-Player-vs-AI---Python-Pygame
+# ChessMess - Python Chess Game with PvP and AI Mode
-python chess game
+object-oriented python chess game using the pygame module
+- AI mode in progress...
+- Chaos mode in progress...